 In an effort to maintain the safety of all of the students, all entry doors will be locked while school is in session.
-When a person arrives, they will be required to push the intercom buzzer to communicate with the office staff.
+When a visitor arrives, they will be required to push the intercom buzzer to communicate with the office staff.

-Parent Parking (Refer to Visual Maps - Page 5)
+Parent/Guardian Parking (Refer to Visual Maps - Page 5)

 We request your support in ensuring that all visits to the school are safe, organized, and pleasant.
-We ask that all parents and visitors follow the guidelines below.
+We ask that all parents/guardians and visitors follow the guidelines below.

 - Several adults are in front of the school while buses are unloading to ensure the safety and assistance of all students.
 We encourage you to use our school transportation system daily. - 2.
 Driving in the bus zone is strictly prohibited.
 Buses are unloading and loading students in this zone.
 It is illegal, and very dangerous, to pass a stopped school bus when the large red lights located at the top of the bus are flashing.
 Flashing lights mean that students are either entering or exiting the bus.
 You must always stop for flashing red lights, even on divided, multi-lane highways and on school grounds. - 3.
 If you drive your child to school, please use the Button Fields entrance.
 Staff members will assist students at the drop off area starting at 8:20 am.
 In the afternoon, the same entrance should be used.
-Dismissal begins at 2:55 3:05 pm for last names beginning with letters A-L and 3:05 3:15 pm for last names beginning with letters M-Z. - 4.
+Dismissal begins at 2:55 3:05 pm. - 4.
 Parking in the lot on the side of the school and walking your child into the main entrance vestibule is required after 8:45 am.
 For your convenience, we have designated parking spaces for this purpose.